Wittenoom, Western Australia

 The area around Wittenoom was mainly pastoral until the 1930s when mining for blue asbestos began.
 By 1939, major mining began in Yampire Gorge, which was closed in 1943 when mining began in Wittenoom Gorge.
 In 1947, a company town was built and, during the 1950s, it was the Pilbara's largest town.
 The peak population, as recorded by the Australian census conducted on 30 June 1961, was 881 (601 males and 280 females).
 During the 1950s and early 1960s, Wittenoom was Australia's only supplier of blue asbestos.
 The mine was shut down in 1966 due to its unprofitability, and growing health concerns from asbestos mining in the area.

+Wittenoom Gorge Airport served as part of the routes that MMA and Airlines (WA) operated on for bringing workers and supplies in and out of the asbestos mine.
+It later closed as being one of the health concerns as runways were made of gravel and asbestos tailings.

 The former townsite no longer receives government services.
 In December 2006, the Government of Western Australia announced that the town's official status would be removed and, in June 2007, Jon Ford, the Minister for Regional Development, announced that the townsite had officially been degazetted.
 The town's name was removed from official maps and road signs, and the Shire of Ashburton is able to close roads that lead to contaminated areas.

 The Wittenoom steering committee met in April 2013 to finalise closure of the town, limit access to the area, and raise awareness of the risks.
 Details of how that would be achieved were to be determined but it would probably necessitate removing the town's remaining residents, converting freehold land to crown land, demolishing houses, and closing or rerouting roads.
 By 2015, six residents remained.
 In 2017, the number had dropped to four, to three in 2018, and to two in 2021.